embroider-build/release-plan/README.md

 This package was originally developed to help release [Embroider](https://github.com/embroider-build/embroider) and was extracted so everyone can use it 🎉

+## Features

+- no manual steps
+- no need to give maintainers access to npm
+- release preview
+- automatic changelog

 ## Installation

 ```
 npm i --save-dev release-plan
 ```

+or using [`create-release-plan-setup`](https://github.com/mansona/create-release-plan-setup), see below

 ## Usage